patrickstowell/PHY303-Lectures/_sources/phy303-unit5-collective-excited.md

 There are some considerations we need to make when trying to assess whether a gamma ray decay actually takes place.

 **Angular Momentum and Radiation Types:**
 When the nucleon undergoes an energy transition, it emits a photon (gamma ray) to return to the ground state.
 The photon carries a total angular momentum, including its own spin.
-The minimum value of angular momentum (L) for gamma radiation is 1 therefore the transition also needs to induce a change in angular momentum of the nucleus of at least 1.
+The minimum value of angular momentum ($\vec{L}$) for gamma radiation is 1 therefore the transition also needs to induce a change in angular momentum of the nucleus of at least 1.

-- If $J_i$ (initial spin) is equal to $J_f$ (final spin), the transition is forbidden.
+- If $\vec{J_i}$ (initial spin vector) is equal to $\vec{J_f}$ (final spin vector), the transition is forbidden.
 This means that gamma-ray transitions typically involve changes in angular momentum.
 Lower values of $L$ make the transition more probable, with $L=1$ transitions being the most common.

 - Depending on the value of L, different types of radiation are possible:
   - L=1 corresponds to dipole radiation.